rcverse/Another-Noun-Phrase-Extractor/README.md

     "max_length": 5,                # Only NPs with 5 or fewer words
     "accept_pronouns": False,       # Exclude single-word pronouns
-    "structure_filters": ["determiner"],  # Only include NPs with these structures "log_level": "DEBUG",           # Detailed logging
-    "log_dir": "dir/to/your/log",    # Enable log file by providing a dir to save the file "newline_breaks": False,         # Don't treat newlines as sentence boundaries "spacy_model": "lg",             # Explicitly use the large spaCy model "benepar_model": "default"        # Explicitly use the default Benepar model
+    "structure_filters": ["determiner"],  # Only include NPs with these structures "newline_breaks": False,         # Don't treat newlines as sentence boundaries "spacy_model": "lg",             # Explicitly use the large spaCy model "benepar_model": "default"        # Explicitly use the default Benepar model